-- Anxiety in crowds, traffic - Very reluctant to talk about your traumatic event - Substance abuse to "numb" yourself (drugs, alcohol, food) - 3.
+- 2. Avoidance Symptoms Traumatized individuals attempt to avoid situations, people or events that remind them of their trauma.
+They feel numb, emotionless, withdrawing into themselves trying to shut out the painful memories and feelings. - Intentionally avoiding anyone, any place, or anything that reminds you of the traumatic event - Physical/emotional reaction to things that remind you of the traumatic event - Self-isolating, dread of social interaction - Anxiety in crowds or traffic - Very reluctant to talk about your traumatic event - Substance abuse to "numb" yourself (drugs, alcohol, food) - 3.
 Alterations of Thinking and Mood: They may be unable to recall key features of the traumatic event, have a very negative self-image and/or world view, strong negative emotions, and disinterest in things that interested them deeply before.
 They are unable to show appropriate affection and emotion which causes friends and family to feel rejected by them. - Reduced cognitive ability (slow thinking, confusion, poor problem-solving, poor memory) - Inability to recall key features of the traumatic event(s) - Persistent, negative trauma-related emotions (fear, horror, anger, guilt, shame) - Persistent, negative, distorted self-image ("I am bad.") - Persistent, negative, distorted view of the world ("The world is always dangerous.") - Persistent, distorted blame of self or others for causing the traumatic event(s) - Lack of interest or motivation regarding employment, recreation, former hobbies, sex, exercise - Relationships that were once close and even intimate are now strained, cold, distant, requiring too much energy to maintain, feeling detached or estranged - Neglect/abandon personal care, hygiene, nutrition - Emotional numbness, flat, can't get happy or sad, "dead" inside - Inability to trust others - 4.
-Arousal and Reactivity Alterations: Fearing further trauma, PTSD sufferers are always on the alert, on guard, jumpy, unable to sleep, angry, irritable. - Anger, irritability, "short fuse," fits of rage - Hypervigilance (always on guard), always need to be armed with knife or gun; could also include "emotional" hypervigilance - Easily startled, reacting to loud noises, jumpy - Substance abuse to "un-numb" yourself (drugs, alcohol, food) - Trouble falling asleep or staying asleep, insomnia, night sweats - Accelerated heart rate, rapid breathing, heart palpitations for no good reason - Physical fatigue - Question/abandon faith, feeling of being betrayed or abandoned by God, mad at God - Becoming violent, provoking fights - Homicidal thoughts - Suicidal thoughts, attempts - Anniversary reaction (become anxious nearing the monthly or yearly anniversary of the traumatic event) - Adrenalin junkie (taking risks, getting hyped-up) - Self-mutilation, cutting, excessive tattooing just to "feel something anything." - Now it's time for a little vulnerability.
+Arousal and Reactivity Alterations: Fearing further trauma, PTSD sufferers are always on the alert, on guard, jumpy, unable to sleep, angry, irritable. - Anger, irritability, "short fuse," fits of rage - Hypervigilance (always on guard), always need to be armed with knife or gun; could also include "emotional" hypervigilance - · Easily startled, reacting to loud noises, jumpy - Substance abuse to "un-numb" yourself (drugs, alcohol, food) - Trouble falling asleep or staying asleep, insomnia, night sweats - Accelerated heart rate, rapid breathing, heart palpitations for no good reason - Physical fatigue - Question/abandon faith, feeling of being betrayed or abandoned by God, mad at God

+- · Becoming violent, provoking fights - · Homicidal thoughts - Suicidal thoughts, attempts - Anniversary reaction (become anxious nearing the monthly or yearly anniversary of the traumatic event) - Adrenalin junkie (taking risks, getting hyped-up) - Self-mutilation, cutting, excessive tattooing just to "feel something anything." - Now comes a little bit of vulnerability.
 Would a few of you like to share about your experiences with some of these symptoms?
 How much did they affect you?
 Do you feel they are getting better, staying the same, or getting worse?